 Ingredients: Gin, Campari, sweet vermouth

 Why it's iconic: This drink is exactly 100 years old, with its debut occurring in Florence, Italy, in 1919.
 The Negroni has made quite the comeback in popularity in recent years as well.
-According to Drinks International "The World's Best-Selling Classic Cocktails 2019" the Negroni took second place for the fifth consecutive year, with 19 percent of bartenders from some of the world's most famous bars saying it's their top selling cocktail.
+According to Drinks International's "The World's Best-Selling Classic Cocktails 2022" roster, the Negroni finally found its way to the No. 1 spot after reportedly eight consecutive years in second place.

 Ingredients: Tomato juice, vodka, Worcestershire sauce, horseradish, hot sauce, salt, black pepper, lemon juice, 1 celery stick, lemon wedge (optional)

 Why it's iconic: The Bloody Mary may be most iconic for its ability to supposedly cure a hangover (a la hair of the dog), which explains why so many people order the drink at brunch.
 There are a lot of variations to this classic cocktail, but this is a typical recipe!